Hawks vs. Raptors Player Props Betting Odds

 |3PM

-- He averages 0.7 less rebounds than his prop bet Wednesday of 7.5.
+- He collects 6.8 rebounds per game, 0.7 fewer than his prop bet on Friday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.